Performance of Grover's search algorithm with diagonalizable collective noises: GSA with diagonalizable noises in Bloch

-Let $e_1'^2=e_1$ and $e_2'^2=e_2$, we have $G_E'=G_E$ according to Eq.(\ref{reoe}) and Eq.(\ref{reo}).
-In other words, the effect of diagonalizable noises in each reflection oracle is the same as that in the whole Grover iteration except for the powers of coefficients. \end{proof}
+If we set $e_1'^2 = e_1$ and $e_2'^2 = e_2$, then we have $G_E' = G_E$, as seen from the above two equations.
+This means that the effect of diagonalizable noise in each reflection oracle is the same as in the entire Grover iteration, except for the power of the coefficients. \end{proof}

-For simplicity, in the rest of this paper, we will discuss the noises that act on the whole Grover iteration.
+Importantly, the order of applying the noise $E$ and the Grover iteration $R_B\circ O_B$ matters, as they are not equal $R_B\circ O_B\circ E \neq E\circ R_B\circ O_B$.
+This means that the results of applying noise before or after the Grover iteration can lead to different outcomes.
+However, Theorem \ref{Th2} may not be applicable for non-diagonalizable noises.
+In such cases, the analysis of noisy Grover search algorithm should consider applying the noise to each reflection oracle, as shown in previous works (Refs.\cite{Rastegin,Rastegin21}).
+In the rest of this paper, we will focus on diagonalizable noises and the property stated in Theorem \ref{Th2} by considering the noise to act on the whole Grover iteration.